AtzoriMarco/OF2025_Erlangen/README.md

 1. Everything done by [Prof. Håkan Nilsson](http://www.tfd.chalmers.se/~hani/), but specifically the material of the course [CFD with OpenSource Software](https://www.tfd.chalmers.se/~hani/kurser/OS_CFD/).
 2. The material created by ESI (which is now part of Keysight), which is directly maintaining [this distribution](https://www.openfoam.com/news/main-news/openfoam-v2506), for instance the ["3 weeks" series](https://wiki.openfoam.com/index.php?title=%223_weeks%22_series).
-3. The free material of various consultancies, for instance [CFD Direct](https://doc.cfd.direct/openfoam/user-guide-v13/index) and [Wolf dynamics](https://www.wolfdynamics.com/), which is a spin-off of the University of Genoa (here you can find their).
+3. The free material of various consultancies, for instance [CFD Direct](https://doc.cfd.direct/openfoam/user-guide-v13/index) and [Wolf dynamics](https://www.wolfdynamics.com/), which is a spin-off of the University of Genoa (a reasonble portion of their material is available).
 4. There are text books that refer directly to OpenFOAM, for instance: [The Finite Volume Method in Computational Fluid Dynamics, 2016, Moukalled, Mangani, Darwish](https://link.springer.com/book/10.1007/978-3-319-16874-6), and [Notes on Computational Fluid Dynamics: General Principles, 2022, Greenshields, Weller](https://www.amazon.com/Notes-Computational-Fluid-Dynamics-Principles/dp/1399920782).

-* The material of a previous tutorial I held is [here](https://github.com/AtzoriMarco/tutorialOF) (It uses OpenFOAM7 and nothing particulary new can be found there).
+* The material of a previous tutorial I held is [here](https://github.com/AtzoriMarco/tutorialOF) (It uses OpenFOAM7, nothing particulary new can be found there, but we will use one of the exercises).

-* **TODO**: add thanks to people
+* The examples in [Step 3](./Step_3_scripts_and_AMR) have been prepare as the preliminary step of a research effort on buoyant jets, which was carried out with Prof. A. Abbà, D. Bindoni, and F. Esposito (Polimi, DAER).
+Their consent to share it is greatly appreciated.